 $1,200 for 12-sessions

 Optional CE certificate for $65

-This group will meet weekly for 12 weeks, and maintain the same membership for the 12 week period.
+This reading and study group will meet weekly for 12 weeks, and maintain the same membership for the 12 week period.
 The group will have a syllabus with papers or chapters that participants are expected to read.
 The format will include a short review of a selected paper by the group leader, followed by discussion of the content and related matters.
 This group will not be a forum for case presentations or extended sharing, either personal or clinical.
 The group is open to all, but will assume that members are interested in studying the academic literature on psychedelics from clinical, psychological, anthropological and philosophical points of view.
 We are asking Reading Group members to commit to the full 12 week series upon registration.

 This group is by application only, Please click here to apply.

 At the end of the study group (RSG), the participant will be able to:

 1. Describe and clinically recognize the emergence of increased interpersonal ”connectedness” as a central component of improvement from depressive disorders seen with psychedelic therapy